 An underestimated city hits its stride

-All kidding aside, the city, and its real estate market, has long been underestimated, putting it in the position today where it is feeling the effects of a boom.
+All kidding aside, the city, and its real estate market, has long been underestimated, and the secret that there are deals to be had here is an open one.

 “Jacksonville has been undervalued for a very long time compared to the national numbers,” said Wendy Griffis, a Better Homes & Gardens realtor.
 “At one point you could buy a beautiful house on the ocean for a million—now that couldn’t happen.”